Schedule Changes and Course Withdrawals 1.202

 The College reserves the right to cancel a student's enrollment for nonpayment of tuition and fees.

-Students may not withdraw themselves from class after the last day to drop and need to request an administrative withdrawal from the Director of Student Success & Judicial Affairs (primary contact) or the Assistant Vice President of Student Services & Development/Dean of Students (AVP, secondary contact).
+Students may not withdraw themselves from class after the last day to drop and need to request an administrative withdrawal from the Director of Student Success & Judicial Affairs (primary contact) or the Associate Vice President of Student Services & Development/Dean of Students (AVP, secondary contact).
 Requests for administrative withdrawal must be formally submitted after the last day to drop and no later than one (1) calendar year of the last day following the semester in which the class(es) were taken.
 The process is as follows:

 The student formally requests an administrative withdrawal from the Director of Student Success & Judicial Affairs or alternate (AVP) using the Office of the AVP AW Request form (available via email request or in the Dean of Students office).
 Administrative withdrawal is usually required for all classes the student is enrolled in during the semester in which the qualifying event took place.
 The request must be accompanied by appropriate documentation identifying the reason for withdrawal and the impact the situation had or will have on the student's ability to successfully complete the semester.
 The documentation will be kept in a confidential file in the Director of Student Success & Judicial Affairs' office.